-Active targeting of nanoparticles to the tumour cells conjugating targeting ligands nanoparticles which then explicitly overexpressed receptors and thus induce activity on the target cell [13].
-Nanoparticles can be functionalized which involves modifying the surface chemistry of the particles and allows for the conjugation of ligands (small molecules, antibodies, and peptides). approaches have been designed to target polymeric nanoparticles to the desired site of activity with the use of targeting ligands.
+Active targeting of nanoparticles to the tumour cells involves conjugating targeting ligands to the explicitly nanoparticles which then bind to overexpressed receptors and thus induce activity on the target cell [13].
+Nanoparticles can be functionalized which involves modifying the surface chemistry of the particles and allows for the conjugation of ligands (small molecules, antibodies, and peptides).
+Various approaches have been designed to target polymeric nanoparticles to the desired site of activity with the use of targeting ligands.
 Different methods that are used for surface functionalization are given in Fig 2.